Why make a pilgrimage

 widen our circles of compassion to embrace all living creatures and the whole of nature in its beauty.

 The practice of pilgrimage also seems potentially beneficial in working with symptoms of psychological and emotional distress.
 Modern treatment for depression and anxiety states, amongst other conditions, recognises the value of mindfulness practices and “nature cures,” through which physical activities in the natural environment help people feel more grounded and connected.

-Last summer I led a pilgrimage walk in association with MIND and a local Primary Care Trust for clients dealing with mental health problems, who responded enthusiastically to the experience.
-This reminded me of an inspiring encounter I had 15 years ago when walking the ancient pilgrimage route to Santiago de Compostella.
+I have led pilgrimage walks in association with a local Primary Care Trust for clients dealing with mental health problems, who responded enthusiastically to the experience.
+This reminds me of an inspiring encounter I had 25 years ago when walking the ancient pilgrimage route to Santiago de Compostela.
 I met and walked for a while with a group of pilgrims from Belgium.
 They included young people who had been getting into trouble with the police.
 The supported pilgrimage they were on seemed a potentially creative and humane response to underlying issues of alienation and disconnection which had manifested in a range of dysfunctional and anti-social behaviour.

 For all of us living in a restless, noisy and fast moving society, the possibility to depart from daily life, slow to the natural rhythm and pace of walking and journey to or between sacred places can be hugely restorative, helping us to reconnect to ourselves and also to attune more deeply to as T.S Elliot described it, “the still point of the turning world.”

 See how nature – trees, flowers, grass – grows in silence; see the stars, the moon and the sun, how they move in silence…We need silence to be able to touch souls.